Divorce and Domestic Support Obligations

 If you pay support, you may be able to seek a modification to the original support order.
 If you receive support, you may seek an enforcement action to collect back payments and to ensure future support.

-Attorney Rausa can also discuss the options that apply to very specific circumstances.
-Whether you pay or receive domestic support, he can advise you about your situation and discuss the best approach to take.
+Attorney Chris Bush can also discuss the options that apply to very specific circumstances.
+Whether you pay or receive domestic support, they can advise you about your situation and discuss the best approach to take.
 Contact him toll free at (619)295-3322.

 Free initial consultation * Available 24 hours a day * Evening and weekend appointments possible